bricoletc/delfies/paper/paper.md

 `delfies` has already been used to successfully characterise the breakpoints, motifs, and retained/eliminated genomes of several nematode genera in the family *Rhabditidae*, supporting two upcoming publications (Letcher *et al.* and Stevens *et al.*, in preparation).
-Before these results are made publicly available with those publications, the author has prepared a subset of publicly-available data from the nematode *Oscheius onirici*, whose elimination breakpoint motif has been previously described [@Estrem2023].
-The data are available on Zenodo [@ZenodoData2024], and consist of a small genome region containing a known single breakpoint and alignment files for reads sequenced using three distinct technologies (Illumina NovaSeq, Oxford Nanopore Technologies PromethION and Pacific Biosciences Sequel II) and spanning a range of average read lengths (151bp to 11.9kbp) and per-base qualities (Q11 to Q28). `delfies` recovers a single, identical breakpoint across all three datasets.
+For testing purposes, the author has prepared a subset of publicly-available data from the nematode *Oscheius onirici*, whose elimination breakpoint motif has been previously described [@Estrem2023].
+The data are available on Zenodo [@ZenodoData2024], and consist of a small genome region containing a known single breakpoint and alignment files for reads sequenced using three distinct technologies: Illumina NovaSeq, Oxford Nanopore Technologies PromethION and Pacific Biosciences Sequel II.
+The reads span a range of average lengths (151bp to 11.9kbp) and per-base qualities (Q11 to Q28). `delfies` recovered a single, identical breakpoint across all three datasets.

 We anticipate this tool can be of broad use to researchers studying Programmed DNA Elimination, to characterise species known to eliminate but also to